isomarcte/play2jsonexamples/README.md

 some light on how these very useful tools work.
 I want to be clear, you should probably read through the [play-json][playjson] documentation first.
 It is quite good and well written.
-These examples were of some use in helping some colleagues through their confusion on some parts of the [play-json][playjson] API, so I thought I would put them up here so that they may be of help to other people as well.
+These examples were helpful with some people in clarifying some parts of the [play-json][playjson] API, so I thought I would put them up here so that they may be of help to other people as well.

 If you find anything unclear, or any errors, please create an issue and I will attempt to address it as soon as possible!